Amnesty activist arrested for song against Indonesian forces

 - Evacuations in California take place as storm approaches VIEW

+“Robet’s arrest is not only a clear threat to the freedom of speech and expression in Indonesia, but also poses a threat for human rights activists in general,” Amnesty said.

-National Police spokesman Dedi Prasetyo said Thursday that Robet is being investigated for hate speech and faces up to two years in prison if convicted.
+National Police spokesman Dedi Prasetyo said Robet is being investigated for hate speech and faces up to two years in prison if convicted under the electronic information and transactions law.

+He is being held at national police headquarters and will be released after questioning is completed, Prasetyo said.

+The electronic information law prohibits the distribution of information that causes hatred or hostility toward individuals or communities based on ethnicity, religion and race as well as hoaxes and insults to authorities and public bodies.